tom-howard/ros/content/com2009/la1/week5.md

     ```
     ***

-    If all is good, then this client node should call the action server and make the robot move forwards until it reaches a certain distance from an obstacle up ahead, at which point the robot will stop, and your client node will stop too.
+    If all is good, then this client node should call the action server, which will - in turn - make the robot move forwards until it reaches a certain distance from an obstacle up ahead, at which point the robot will stop, and your client node will stop too.
 Once this happens, reorient your robot (using the `turtlebot3_teleop` node) and launch the client node again to make sure that it is robustly stopping in front of obstacles repeatedly, and when approaching them from a range of different angles.

-{{% nicenote note %}}
+{{% nicenote info "Important" %}}
 Make sure that your preemption functionality works correctly too, so that the robot never moves any further than 2 meters during a given action call!
 {{% /nicenote %}}